ugocapeto/common/README.md

 # common

-This repo contains code to create libraries used by other repos.
+This repo contains code to create libraries used by other repos I offer.
 In your directory structure, this repo should be at the same level as any other repo I offer.
-Otheriwse, you will have to change the Makefiles.
+Otherwise, you will have to change the Makefiles.

 Structure: